Guidelines

 6.6.3.2.
 Management of infertility

 1. Centrifugation and resuspension.
 In order to improve the ambient conditions for the sperm, the patient is asked to increase their fluid intake or take sodium bicarbonate to dilute or alkalise the urine, respectively.
 Afterwards, a post-orgasmic urine sample is collected by introducing a catheter or spontaneous voiding.
 This sample is then centrifuged and suspended in a medium.
 The types of suspension fluids are heterogeneous and can include bovine serum albumin, human serum albumin, Earle’s/Hank’s balanced salt solution and the patient’s urine.
 The resultant modified sperm mixture can then be used in assisted reproductive techniques.
-A systematic review of studies in couples in which male partner had retrograde ejaculation found a 15% pregnancy rate per cycle (0-100%) [243].
+A systematic review of studies in couples in which the male partner had retrograde ejaculation found a 15% pregnancy rate per cycle (0-100%) [211].

 2. Hotchkiss method.
 The Hotchkiss method involves emptying the bladder prior to ejaculation, using a catheter, and then washing out and instilling a small quantity of Lactated Ringers to improve the ambient condition of the bladder.
 The patient then ejaculates, and semen is retrieved by catheterisation or voiding [779].
 Modified Hotchkiss methods involve variance in the instillation medium.
 Pregnancy rates were 24% per cycle (0-100%) [211].